creed4UAlbany/Git-and-Github-Assignment/AboutMe.md

 Hello!
 My name is Chris Reed.
 I am a full-stack software engineer with over three years of experience working in the industry.
 I have a wide range of technnologies that I am proficient in.
 Currently I work mainly with SpringBoot Kotlin/Java WebApps that utilize React TypeScript frontends.

-Outside of work I like to spend time in my gardens and play with with my dog Topaz!
+Outside of work I like to spend time in my gardens.
+I have been working on digging up a bunch of overgrown gardens.
+I have been sifting the weeds and roots out of the dirt and then putting the dirt back in the garden.
+I have had a lot of fun buying new plants.
+I am still working on teaching my dog Topaz to stay out of my gardens!

+A few weekends ago I went to New York City with my husband and my dog.
+We stayed at our friend's apartment in the Upper West End.
+We went to see "Oh Mary" and the Lady Gaga Mayhem tour in the same day.
+We had a great time!